UNC Kenan-Flagler Business School

 What type of interview does Kenan-Flagler use for MBA admissions?

-Kenan-Flagler offers open interviews.
-If you do not interview during the open interview period, you may still be invited for an interview.
-The interviews are blind.
+Kenan-Flagler offers interviews by invitation only.
+Applicants will be invited to interview either in-person or virtually.
+The interviews are resume-based.
 This means the interviewer has not had access to the application materials.

 The Class Profile

 Kenan-Flagler’s Class of 2024 has 242 students, with a mean GMAT of 706 and mean GPA of 3.43.
 Altogether the new class averaged 5 years of pre-MBA work experience.
 Thirty-five percent of students are international and women make up 38% of the class.
 Fifteen percent identify as U.S. underrepresented minorities and 23 percent as U.S. minorities.